Nora-Wang/CSCI_6234_10_Group3/README.md

 # CSCI_6234_10_Group3

-We are Group 3, the team members are Che Li, Chang Li, Yakun Zhang, and Yuting Wang.
+We are Group 3, the team members are Che Li, Chang Li, Yakun Zhang, and Yuting Wang

-All results, includs all assignments Google Slide and final project for this course.
+All results, includs all assignments Google Slide and final project for this course

 ### Google Slide
 Works and presentation slides for corresponding assignments for A1 ~ A5.